-There are some of the questions that almost every newbie wants to get the answer of.
-Whereas welding sunburn is the topic, where every welder shows the interest.
+There are some of the questions that almost every newbie wants to get the answer to.
+Whereas welding sunburn is the topic, where every welder shows interest.
 Therefore, we have decided to prepare this comprehensive guide to make you understand all about welding burns.

 Here are some questions, that we will be focused on, in this blog post;

 - Why does welding give you sunburn?

 - How to avoid Sunburn in the Future?

 Feeling curious to explore all of the facts, about welding sunburn.

 Can You Get Sunburn from Welding?

 A straight answer to the question “can welding cause sunburn?” is YES!

 During the fabrication of the metals, the process emits UV rays of higher intensity, which could easily burn the exposed skin within a fraction of a second.
 There is no contrary debate on the topic, and every welder should be familiar with the fact, that burning is an occupational threat, you have to deal with frequently.